srele96/sk-experiments/README.md

 ## Lessons

 Technical debt is inevitable, but that is fine.
-The good behavior of computer scientists is tackling the technical debt.
+The good behavior of computer scientists is tackling technical debt.

 We get sick, but we don't ignore our health.
 We visit the doctor.
 The same applies to technical debt.
 We should work to correct it to provide a valuable product.
 The code is useless when no one uses it.